Total Outcome Logic: Unified Reasoning for a Taxonomy of Program Logics: Subsumption of Program Logics

 \section{Subsumption of Program Logics}

-Here, we prove the results of Section \ref{sec:logic-subsumption} on the subsumption of classical program logics.
+Here, we prove the results of \Cref{sec:vk-taxonomy} on the subsumption of classical program logics.
 For this, recall that we limit ourselves to a nondeterministic interpretation of TOL, instantiated on the Boolean semiring.
-(See: \todo{Example}.)

-First, we show that the encodings of modalities $\square$ and $\lozenge$ of Dynamic Logic in TOL are DeMorgan duals: \begin{lemma}[Modal Duality] \end{lemma} \begin{proof}
+First, we show that the encodings of modalities $\always$ and $\sometimes$ of Dynamic Logic in TOL are DeMorgan duals.